 Marc Brazeau is the President and Chief Executive Officer of Railway Association of Canada (RAC).
 Brazeau has more than two decades of transportation industry association experience.
 Between 1995 and 2015, he worked for the Automotive Industries Association of Canada (AIA), where he spent more than seven years as the President and CEO.
 In that role, he implemented advocacy strategies, represented the association with elected politicians and senior government officials to defend the interests of its members, and liaised with media on all matters related to the Canadian automotive aftermarket industry.
 Mr. Brazeau holds a Bachelor of Arts in Communications from the University of Ottawa and a three-year Public Relations diploma from Humber College.
 In addition, he holds the internationally recognized Certified Association Executive (CAE) designation, which is built on abilities that demonstrate the essential skills of efficient and effective not-for-profit management.
 Mr. Brazeau is bilingual.

-Vice President Commercial Development
+Vice President of Commercial Strategy and Yield Management

 Senior Transportation Analyst